CT-P/CT-P.github.io/index.md

 title: Home
 ---

-I am a [Political Science PhD candidate](https://www.ipz.uzh.ch/de/personen/mitarbeitende/ctrina.html) at University of Zurich (UZH), Switzerland, under the supervision of [Prof. Dr. Marco Steenbergen](https://www.ipz.uzh.ch/en/people/employees/msteen.html) and co-supervision of [Prof. Dr. Andre Bachtiger](https://www.sowi.uni-stuttgart.de/institut/team/Baechtiger-00002/).
+I am a [Political Science PhD candidate](https://www.ipz.uzh.ch/de/personen/mitarbeitende/ctrina.html) at the University of Zurich (UZH), Switzerland.
-I am currently in my third year of doctoral studies in the chair of political methodology.

-My research focuses on political competition, specifically on how parties adapt to new players and tools.
-While voters may hold long-standing preferences, new generations enter in the electorate and new political actors come into play with new dimensions.
-How do parties respond?
-There is a learning on the party side that has not been fully accounted for.
-How flexible is a party' vote base?
-Which dimensions can be added, shifted or connected?
-These are the types of questions I aim to answer, using mainly game theory and computational social science methods.
+My research focuses on political competition, specifically on anti-elite rhetoric as tool.
+How can we identify populism in national parliamentary speeches?
+Under what conditions does populism successfully attract voters, and why?
+Methodologically, I primarily use computational social science methods and game theory to answer these questions.
 ## Table of Contents
 1. [Publications](#publications)
 2. [Grants](#grants)